-Orientation of weakness planes (joints) has significant influence over size and shape of broken material and excavation.
-[8,20] Formation and extension of cracks during blasting are controlled by the pattern of joints.
-[8,21] Bauer et al. (1965)[10] and Ash (1973)[8] from their studies concluded that craters formed closely conform to the geometry of weakness planes.
+Orientation of weakness planes (joints) has significant influence over size and shape of broken material and excavation (Ash, 1973; Gnirk and Pflieder, 1968).
+Formation and extension of cracks during blasting are controlled by the pattern of joints (Ash, 1973; Dally and Fourney, 1977).
+Bauer et al. (1965) and Ash (1973) from their studies concluded that craters formed closely conform to the geometry of weakness planes.

 When the face is parallel to and on the dip side of the joints, excessive sliding occurs creating significant overbreak problems.
 When the joints dip away from the face, there may be problems of overhangs toe, etc., but the walls will be more stable (Larson and Pugleise, 1974).
-Results from small-scale bench blasts showed that when a row of vertical blast holesblast holes was oblique to the joint direction, it resulted in poor fragmentation.
-By orienting the free face parallel to the marked vertical joint planes, better results may be achieved.
-[22]
+Results from small scale bench blasts showed that when a row of vertical blastholes was oblique to the joint direction, it resulted in poor fragmentation (Sastry, 1989).
+By orienting the free face parallel to the marked vertical joint planes, better results may be achieved (Belland, 1966).

 It is reported that in horizontally bedded deposits, vertical lifter holes produce better fragmentation results (Wild, 1976).
-Thin and horizontally deposited brittle rocks require only horizontal holes, so that the overlying strata slide down by gravity.
-Rocks like Basalt, which are deposited in the form of thick vertical columns and the rocks with intersecting slips, may require both vertical as well as horizontal holes.
+Thin and horizontally deposited brittle rocks require only horizontal holes, so that the overlying strata slides down by gravity.
+Rocks like Basalt, which are deposited in the form of thick vertical columns and the rocks with intersecting slips may require both vertical as well as horizontal holes.

-According to Burkle (1980), blasting with dip causes more backbreak, less toe, smooth floor and lower muckpile profile, while blasting against dip creates less backbreak, more toe, rough floor, and overhangs.
-Blasting against strike may result in unequal backbreak conditions, saw toothed floor, and unfavorable orientation of face increasing the secondary blasting.
+According to Burkle (1980), blasting with dip causes more backbreak, less toe, smooth floor and lower muckpile profile, while blasting against dip creates less backbreak, more toe, rough floor and overhangs.
+Blasting against strike may result in unequal backbreak conditions, saw toothed floor and unfavourable orientation of face increasing the secondary blasting.

-Singh and Sastry (1986a)[11] from their tests on jointed models concluded that the formation of crater, and hence the fragmentation, was highly influenced by joint orientation (Figure 8).
+Singh and Sastry (1986a) from their tests on jointed models concluded that the formation of crater, and hence the fragmentation, was highly influenced by joint orientation (Figure 8).